- Imam of the Islamic Center of America

 - Openly supports both Hamas and Hezbollah

-Qazwini was born in Karbala, Iraq in 1964.
-His father was a leading Islamic scholar and activist.
-The Qazwini family was forced to relocate to Kuwait when Iraqi President Saddam Hussein perceived the father to be an ideological threat to the regime.
+Sayid Hassan Al-Qazwini was born in Karbala, Iraq in 1964.
+His father and grandfather — Ayatollahs Sayed Mortadha Al-Qazwini and Sayed Mohammad Sadiq Al-Qazwini, respectively — were highly respected Islamic scholars.
+The Al-Qazwini family was forced to relocate to Kuwait in approximately 1980, when Iraqi President Saddam Hussein perceived the father and grandfather to be ideological threats to the regime.

-In 1980 Sayid Hassan Qazwini enrolled in an Islamic Seminary in Qum, Iran.
-He completed his studies twelve year later, at which time he relocated (with his family) to the United States.
-He spent some time as Director of the Azzahra Islamic Center, which was founded by his father, in Los Angeles.
+In 1980, Sayid Hassan Al-Qazwini enrolled in an Islamic Seminary in Qum, Iran.
+He completed his studies twelve years later, at which time he relocated to the United States.
+He served a stint as Director of the Los Angeles-based Azzahra Islamic Center, which was founded by his father.

-Over the years, Qazwini has spoken at more than 100 churches, colleges, and universities -- consistently assuring his listeners that the authentic teachings of Islam in no way condone terrorism or violence against infidels.
+Over the years, Al-Qazwini has spoken at more than 100 churches, colleges, and universities, consistently assuring his listeners that the authentic teachings of Islam in no way condone terrorism or violence against infidels.
 In addition, he has urged U.S. political leaders to be sensitive to the needs and concerns of Muslim Americans, and to speak out publicly against non-Muslims who portray Islam or the Prophet Mohammad in a negative light.
+Because of these ostensibly moderate and reasonable elements of Al-Qazwini’s message, three American presidents — Bill Clinton, George W. Bush, and Barack Obama — met with him to discuss Muslim affairs.
+At the October 1, 2003 session of the 108th Congress, Al-Qazwini was given the high honor of offering the opening prayer.

-On November 15, 1998, Qazwini’s ICOA sponsored an event -- attended by more than 1,000 primarily Arab Muslim-Americans -- where the featured speaker was Nation of Islam leader Louis Farrakhan.
-Qazwini and his fellow organizers introduced Farrakhan as “our dear brother,” “a freedom fighter,” and “a man of courage and sacrifice.”
+- On November 15, 1998, Al-Qazwini’s ICA sponsored an event — attended by more than 1,000 primarily Arab Muslim-Americans — where the featured speaker was Nation of Islam leader Louis Farrakhan.
+Al-Qazwini and his fellow organizers introduced Farrakhan as “our dear brother,” “a freedom fighter,” and “a man of courage and sacrifice.”